 Thankfully, with CI/CD processes and DevOps tools (blessings of the Agile era), software parts attach seamlessly and undergo continuous testing for the best results.

 System Maintenance and Support

 It could not be that relevant for the old-day systems, but nowadays it’s impossible to imagine a system without a system support team working non-stop to improve and polish it up.
 Bugs and errors not obvious in the software development environment could become an eyesore in production and reduce conversion (a real disaster of our days).

 Furthermore, today’s complex systems operating 24/7/365 (digital banks, for instance) requiring almost 100 percent availability need continuous testing, constant updates, regular releases, and constant technical support, as a result.

-Here’s a shiny Software Development Life Cycle 2021 for you.
+Here’s a shiny software development life cycle 2022 for you.
 You’ve read a long read and truly deserve it!

 We’ve also placed a comparison chart here for clarity.
-Thus you can see how the software development lifecycle template 2021 was born.
+Thus you can see how the software development lifecycle template for 2022 was born.

-State-run, banking or medical software development projects implying close control and accountability to the client are rarely planned according to the Agile-oriented SDLC.
-Thus, an original Waterfall software development lifecycle template is still a solution for them, though its limitations haven’t gone anywhere in 2021.
-Price of a mistake during system development is very high here.
+State-run, banking, or medical software development projects implying close control and accountability to the client are rarely planned according to the Agile-oriented SDLC.
+Thus, the original Waterfall software development lifecycle template is still a solution for them, though its limitations haven’t gone anywhere in 2022.
+The price of a mistake during system development is very high here.

 By the way, if you’d like to know how to design a cheaper and more efficient system, stay on our blog to read TCO in Architecture Design: Questions to Ask and Mistakes to Avoid.